 However, findings do not always show a positive relationship between religion and coping.
-For example, a study with men diagnosed with prostate cancer found that African American men had lower religious coping scores than their white counterparts [187].
+For example, a study with men diagnosed with prostate cancer found that African American men had lower religious coping scores than their White counterparts [187].
 In this study, African American men were more likely to attribute their cancer diagnosis to God's punishment and to report their faith had weakened after learning of the diagnosis.
+Maladaptive religious coping has also been found to be a risk factor for depression, anxiety, and suicidality among Latinx and Black Americans on the autism spectrum [267].